MFernflower/DOS_FX/README.md

 You can compile this in either freedos (via the batch file) or linux (using make)

-Some code in places is quite messy but everything does work!
+Some code in places is quite messy but everything does work! (except for things in the 'broken' folder - those need to be fixed up)

-Expect changes to code as I learn more and more about intel 80386
+Expect changes to code as I learn more and more about MSDOS assembly